The Master of Science in Science Education challenges science teachers to explore new ways to reach their students.

 - Valid state of Michigan teaching certificate if seeking a science endorsement

-Before exiting from the M.S. in Science Education (MSSE), you need to complete three steps:
+Before exiting from the M.S. in Science Education (MSSE), you need to complete two steps:

 Susan Everett, Ph.D.